pirica/adult-pay-sites/README.md

 # Spaniard1978 Repo (English)

-## Important about this Addon.
+## Important about this Repository.
-- You can install our Addons (+18) for [Kodi*](https://kodi.tv/download/) using this repository or another addon from this repo, to acces to all Filesmonster.com video catalogue (adult content) using your premium acount or other website services.
+- You can install our Addons (+18) for [Kodi*](https://kodi.tv/download/) using this repository, all of them need a premium account in their website in order to be used.
 - This addons can't be used by people under 18 year old due the content avaliable on it.
+- This addons are unoficial.

 ## Content of repo (tested on jarvis):
 - Helixstudios addon: Full operative (you need a premium acount in Helixstudios.net)